Oxymetazoline hydrochloride eye drops for ptosis

 Eyelid elevation is controlled by the levator palpebrae superioris (LPS) muscle and the superior tarsal muscle (or Muller's muscle).
 The levator palpebrae superioris lifts the upper eyelid and keeps it raised.

 Muller’s muscle is an involuntary muscle that assists the LPS muscle in maintaining the eyelid in a raised position.
-When the muscles or the nerves supplying them are damaged, they fail to function properly.
-The eyelid begins to droop, resulting in ptosis.
+When the muscles or the nerves supplying them are damaged, they can fail to function properly.
+The eyelid can begin to droop, resulting in ptosis.

-Upneeq acts on Muller’s muscle by stimulating it to contract, helping to maintain the elevated eyelid.
-Upneeq may be used to treat the following forms of ptosis:
+Oxymetazoline acts on Muller’s muscle by stimulating it to contract, helping to maintain the elevated eyelid.
+It may be used to treat the following forms of ptosis:

 Acquired blepharoptosis